 Penn Township Municipal Authority routinely monitors for constituents in your drinking water according to Federal and State laws.
-The table below shows the results of our monitoring for the period of January 1st to December 31st, 2004.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2005.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.